lukemunsch/promo-sales-review/README.md

 #### Features

 The features of this app allow the user to maniulate data from a spreadsheet to allow managers to see a simple and analytical view of the inputted data.
 In order to complete these actions, the following features were implemented;
-- A manager's log in is requested; to protect the input, I have added code to mask the input but must still be inputted correctly in order to access the rest of the information
+- A manager's log in is requested; to protect the input, I have added code to mask the input but must still be inputted correctly in order to access the rest of the information.
+- There is a main menu which can be returned to from the end of each journey; sales, items and advisor reviews.
+These is also a 'Quit/Exit' option to terminate the terminal programme.
+- These are passed through another validator before running the approriate function of displaying relevant information based on the option chosen
+    - The Sales option totals the number of sales, then display total and average sales values.
+    - The Item option displays a nice chart of each device that has been sold as part of the promotion and the number of sales for it.
+It also has a statement that displays the most popular item and the number of sales.
+    - The Advisor option completes similar jorney to Item by displaying the advisors in the promotional sale as well as the number of sales made.
+This also has a statement that displays the summary information for the manager.
+- At the end of each option, there is an input required if user would like to return to the main menu or exit the app completely.

 ## Testing